-Invoice factoring companies work by providing finance to business as a result of assigning present and future invoices from that business to the finance company under the terms of an invoice finance agreement.
+Invoice factoring companies work by providing finance to business as a result of assigning (legally transferring) present and future invoices from that business to the finance company under the terms of an invoice finance agreement.

 Invoice finance is a form of finance which gives immediate cashflow benefits to a business.
 Rather than having to wait say 70 days to get paid on average for invoices, it gets an immediate prepayment made against the invoices by the bank pursuant to the terms of a finance facility.